 A Task Force consisting of representatives from all countries participating in ICP Materials is responsible for the implementation of the programme.
 Countries are participating in the programme at different levels of activities by offering a main research centre, research sub-centres and test sites on their territories.
 Further information on participating organisations can be found under Acknowledgement.

-Sweden provides the programme with the Main Research Centre, Rise KIMAB AB (former Swedish Corrosion Institute).
+Sweden provides the programme with the Main Research Centre, RISE Research Institutes of Sweden AB (former Swerea KIMAB).
 Sweden is responsible for the organisation of the field exposures in the network of test sites providing results for development of dose-response functions and evaluation of trends.